fwrnke/tpxo-tide-prediction/README.md

 - M2, S2, K1, O1, N2, P1, K2, Q1, 2N2, K2, M4, MF, MM, MN4, MS4,
 - S1 (**only v5**)

-Behind the scenes, `tpxo-tide-prediction` is based on the great `xarray` packages that enables easy I/O of netCDF files.
+Behind the scenes, `tpxo-tide-prediction` is based on the great `xarray` package that enables easy I/O of netCDF files.
 To minimize computational time and resources, the global constituent files are clipped to the requested coordinate region plus a buffer of **3** nodes (_default_) in order to avoid edge effects during the following *linear* interpolation.
 The selected constituents are sampled at the coordinates location of the interpolated grid.

 **NOTE**: The chosen *linear* interpolation and used indexing method result in predicted tides that are slightly different compared to the output of the OSU Tidal Prediction Software ([OTPS](https://www.tpxo.net/otps)) using a *bi-linear* interpolation method!